petekaik/kibana-healthcheck/README.md

 # kibana-healthcheck

-Adaptation of the popular Kibana image with built-in health check
+Adaptation of the popular <a href="https://hub.docker.com/_/elasticsearch">Kibana</a> image with built-in health check